JoergHolz/LocalAdmin/README.md

      Linux: [Apache 2.x on Unix systems](http://php.net/manual/en/install.windows.apache2.php)
      Linux Wildcard Domain: [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html)

-2. Download and unzip localadmin
+2. Download and unzip LocalAdmin

 3. Move it to the root of your webserver where all your other project are